t8js/sdk-factory/README.md

   // ... and so forth
 }>;
 ```

+⬥ Schema keys should be unique strings, not necessarily a pair of an HTTP method and a path, as in the example above, but this is a handy naming convention for an HTTP API.
+If a schema key doesn't match this pattern, `method` and `path` (or `url`) have to be explicitly specified in the schema entry.

 With such a schema assigned to `service`, calls to its `send()` method will be prevalidated against this schema, which means that a type-aware IDE will warn of type mismatches or typos in the parameters: